esteveslima/express-template/README.md

   Also has a `docker-compose.dev.yml` describing the same construction but for development(the difference is that `.dev` file configures a volume to share host source folder to the container and make automatic changes when update files and restart server with nodemon)

-  Containers built with this file share the same network, but in this example the services doesn't have any connection.
+  In this example the services doesn't have any connection, but containers built with this file **share the same network**, hence this solution is **only viable for not-distributed** containers/network.
+For distributed containers/network see Kubernetes below.

   docker-compose common CLI:
   ```bash